Samsung/tizen-docs/docs/application/vstools/tools/emulator-manager.md

 Emulator Manager allows you to generate emulator instances from a predefined platform and template.
 Additionally, it helps you to define and configure settings such as skin, resolution, and hardware devices of your virtual device.

-Emulator Manager helps you to:
+Use Emulator Manager for any of the following purposes:
 - Define a new emulator instance or hardware profile
 - Edit an existing emulator instance or hardware profile
 - Delete an emulator instance or hardware profile
 - Start or stop an emulator instance

 This section explains how to use Emulator Manager to run and test your application in a virtual environment:
 1. [Launch Emulator Manager](#launch-emulator-manager)
 2. [Create emulator instance](#create-emulator-instance)
 3. [Manage emulator instance](#manage-emulator-instance)

 ## Launch Emulator Manager

-### Prerequisites

 Ensure that you have installed Emulator Manager in Visual Studio.
-If you have not installed Emulator Manager, see [Visual Studio Tools for Tizen](https://developer.tizen.org/development/visual-studio-tools-tizen/installing-visual-studio-tools-tizen).
+If you have not installed Emulator Manager, see [Visual Studio Tools for Tizen](../install.md).

 >**Note**
 >
->Emulator Manager for Visual Studio has the same requirement as Emulator Manager in Tizen Studio.
+>Tizen emulator for Visual Studio has the same requirement as emulator in Tizen Studio.
 For more information on hardware and software requirements, see [Emulator Requirements](../../tizen-studio/setup/prerequisites.md#emulator).

-After installing Emulator Manager from Visual Studio, you can launch it in one of the following ways:
+After installing Emulator Manager from Visual Studio, you can launch Emulator Manager in one of the following ways:

 - In the Visual Studio menu, select **Tools &gt; Tizen &gt; Tizen Emulator Manager**.